serbrech/dashing.net/README.md

+Dashing.net is a port of shopify/dashing to NancyFx on .net
+All their front-end and API documentation is valid here.
+More to come soon.

 # [Dashing](http://shopify.github.com/dashing)

 Dashing is a Sinatra based framework that lets you build beautiful dashboards.
 It looks especially great on TVs.